tlverse/tlverse-handbook/05-origami.md

 constantly updated with more data acquired.
 In general, the rolling origin scheme defines an initial training set, and with each iteration the size of the training set grows by $m$ observations until we reach time $t$ for a particular fold.
-Whether or not the samples in the training set are also present in the validation set is optional, but classically, rolling origin cross-validation represents the scenario where the training and validation points are evaluated on the same time-series.
-Regardless of which samples are included in the training and validation sets, time points included in the training set are always behind the validation set time points; in addition, there might be a gap between training and validation times of size $h$.
+The time points included in the training set are always behind the validation set time points; in addition, there might be a gap between training and validation times of size $h$.

 To further illustrate rolling origin cross-validation, we show below an example with 3 folds.
 Here, the first window size is 15 time points, on which we first